oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      Alternatively, you can create your own base image and override the sample's default base image name and tag by exporting the `BASE_IMAGE_NAME` and `BASE_IMAGE_TAG` environment variables prior to running the sample scripts.
 If you want to create your own base image, see [Preparing a Base Image]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}).

 8. If you are using a `JRF` domain type, then it requires an RCU infrastructure database.
 See [Prerequisites for JRF Domains](#prerequisites-for-jrf-domains).

-You can do this step before or after you create your final image.
-If you're not using a `JRF` domain type, proceed to [Use the WebLogic Image Tool to create an image](#use-the-weblogic-image-tool-to-create-an-image).
+> __NOTE__: Skip to section [Use the WebLogic Image Tool to create an image](#use-the-weblogic-image-tool-to-create-an-image) if you're not using a `JRF` domain type.

 ### Prerequisites for JRF domains